felix-lang/felix/doc/tutorial/floats.rst

 Floating point literals are local approximations to reals.
 Local means close to zero.
-Floats are dense near zero and loose precision far from it.
+Floats are dense near zero and lose precision far from it.

 Type
 ----